Manage Data Discoverability (Tutorial)

 Step 2: Review available data and (optional) make specified items discoverable

-1. On the Manage Data Discoverability page, if you have not yet opted to include any data, a message like this one appears.
+1. If you have not yet opted to include any data, a message like this one appears on the Manage Data Discoverability page.

 1. If you've previously selected data to be added, it appears on this page.
 Any data to be reviewed is marked with a Not Reviewed tag.